 I highly recommend La Reine Mathilde (Queen Matilda) shop for afternoon tea the shop is named after Reine Mathilde, who was William the Conqueror’s wife.
 The shop is absolutely lovely and is decorated in 1800s style with chandeliers, antique wrought iron garden furniture and white walls.
 Don’t bother with the coffee as usual in France it is not so good but there is a great selection of teas and the pastries simply can’t be beaten.

-We had a lobster ravioli starter, followed by a melt in your mouth roast pork loin and served with dried apple and the silkiest mash potatoes I’ve ever eaten.
+We had a lobster ravioli starter, followed by a melt-in-your-mouth roast pork loin served with dried apple and the silkiest mashed potatoes I’ve ever eaten.

-Hubs had a steak with mash beautiful seasonal vegetables and chanterelle mushrooms.
+Hubs had a steak with mash potato beautiful seasonal vegetables and chanterelle mushrooms.

 Desert well let’s just say we ate superbly and did manage to fit in our beautiful deserts of chestnut cheesecake and salted caramel and chocolate.
 Everything was so good and so well-priced we ate here twice.